umituz/react-native-about/README.md

 # react-native-about

-React Native package for react-native-about functionality.
+React Native package for about functionality.

 ## 🎯 Purpose